-Based on the "Midterm Management Plan," each of the business divisions' plans are carried out mainly by the executive directors and Executive Officers.
-Progress is monitored in the Management Meeting and reported to the Board of Directors.
+Based on the "Midterm Management Plan," each of the divisions' plans is carried out mainly by the executive directors and Executive Officers.
+Progress is monitored in the Executive Committee Meeting and reported to the Board of Directors.
 The Board of Directors requests that the executive directors and Executive Officers revise the plans as necessary.